nzyuzin/teeworlds-ratings/docs/design.md

 It is based off of ingame score.

-For every win

-in a team, you get base points.
+For every win in a team, you get base points.
 Only winning is rewarded.
 If you perform well or bad in relation to average team score, your base score will receive either extra points or get a substraction, and your personal rating will be either boosted or will suffer.
 Your ranking gains are dependant on the ELO of the other team.

-For every loss

-You lose the points -- losing is tough.
+For every loss you lose the points -- losing is tough.
 It's all about the teamplay.
 The player(s) that caused the loss should get their rating taken down severely.

 TO SUMMARIZE: